Submission Instructions for EAI Transactions

 - Researchers should adhere to publication requirements that submitted work is original, is not plagiarized, and has not been published elsewhere.

 - The abstract should briefly summarize the aim, findings and purpose of the article.
 The abstract should be between 200 and 1000 characters long.
 Please minimize the use of abbreviations and do not cite references in the abstract.
+In the case of the journal EAI Endorsed Transactions on Pervasive Health and Technology, the abstract must be structured according to PubMed's format.

 - Three to eight keywords representing the main content of the article are required.